-The convoys, which included up to 10,000 boxes of foodstuffs and financial aid, were organised by the Decent Life Foundation (DLF) in cooperation with the Egyptian Food Bank, a statement by the DLF said.
+The convoys, which carried up to 10,000 boxes of foodstuffs and financial aid, were organised by the DLF in cooperation with the Egyptian Food Bank, a statement by the DLF said.

-Last week, torrential rainfall, thunder, dust storm, and snowfall hit several cities in Aswan, where temperatures are usually high and rain is rare, causing the collapse of tens of houses.
+Last week, rare torrential rainfall, thunder and snowfall hit several cities in the otherwise temperate Aswan governorate, causing the collapse of tens of homes.

 In addition, three people died and 450 were injured after being stung by scorpions that were flushed out of their borrows during the spell.

-The Decent Life initiative also distributed a first batch of appliances and furniture to affected houses, in coordination with Aswan governorate, the statement added.
+The DLF also distributed a first batch of appliances and furniture to affected families, in coordination with Aswan governorate, the statement added.

 The initiative said it will start repairing and restoring damaged homes in Aswan cities in cooperation with all concerned bodies, in addition to providing in-kind compensations to all families affected by the floods.